lithellx/RiotLogin/README.md

 **NewtonsoftJSON needed to build this project!**

 There is no internal process.
 Its fully external.
-I asked Riot if my program is legal or not.
+I asked Riot if using my program is legal or not.
 Waiting for response.

 ## Usage
 Add your account on settings screen and select account to log in.